cnguyen10/few_shot_meta_learning/README.md

 y2 = f_resnet18.forward(x=x2, params=new_params)
 ```

 Hence, we only need to load or specify the "conventional" model written in PyTorch without manually re-implementing its "functional" form.
-I have made a few common models in `CommonModels.py`, so that we can load them to use immediately.
+A few common models are implemented in `CommonModels.py`.

 Although [__higher__][higher repo] provides convenient APIs to track gradients, it does not allow us to use the "first-order" approximate, resulting in more memory and longer training time.
 I have created a work-around solution to enable the "first-order" approximation, and controlled this by setting `--first-order=True` when running the code.

-Current update is available for most popular algorithms, including MAML, ABML, VAMPIRE and ProtoNet.
-The implementation is based on the abstract base class `MLBaseClass.py`, and each of the algorithms is written in a separated class.
+Majority of the implementation is based on the abstract base class `MLBaseClass.py`, and each of the algorithms is written in a separated class.
 The main program is specified in `main.py`.
-I will try to update for regression soon.
+PLATIPUS is slightly different since the algorithm mixes between `training` and `validation` subset, and hence, implemented in a separated file.

 ## Operation mechanism explanation
 The implementation is mainly in the abstract base class `MLBaseClass.py` with some auxilliary classes and functions in `_utils.py`.
 The operation principle of the implementation can be divided into 3 steps: